CamilleKonami/heat-calculation/README.md

 Fire is considered as a radiating panel, located above the cooking facilities (oven/hob).
 The bottom edge of the panel is assumed to be 0.9m above finished floor level (typical kitchen unit height), with a width of "**a**"m (kitchen unit width) and a height of "**b**"m (flame height).

-Sprinklers are not considered when determining the **radiant heat from fire $Q$**, as the temperature of the heat source is assumed to be the maximum compartment temperature noted in BR 187, equating to a radiation intensity value of 168 kW/m².
+Sprinklers are not considered when determining the **radiant heat from fire $\dot{Q}$**, as the temperature of the heat source is assumed to be the maximum compartment temperature noted in BR 187, equating to a radiation intensity value of 168 kW/m².

 The determination of **FED**, on the other hand, takes into account the sprinkler effects, as the convective heat from the fire is not accounted for (sprinklers are expected to cool fire gas).